What is performance management?

 What exactly is a performance management system?

 It’s a mechanism for tracking employees’ performance consistently and measurably.
-Spreadsheets and manual tools are out, in favour of performance management software, powered by AI and machine learning.
+Spreadsheets and manual tools are out, in favour of performance management software, powered by AI, natural language processing (NLP) and machine learning.

 Employees can report regular, candid feedback on how they’re performing against their individual goals, then evolving those objectives as they’re reached or become irrelevant due to changing business priorities.
 It also includes giving constant and job-specific coaching in between major reviews.